The Information Commissioner cannot award compensation.

 You have a right to claim compensation from an organisation if you have suffered damage because they have breached part of the Act.

-You can normally only claim for any distress you have suffered if you have also suffered damage.
-However, if the organisation broke the law when they used your information for journalism, artistic or literary purposes, you can claim for distress alone.
+Previously, you could only claim compensation for distress suffered as a result of a breach of the DPA if you also suffered damage.
+The only time compensation could be claimed for distress alone was if the organisation broke the law when using your information for journalism, artistic or literary purposes.

 How do I make a claim for compensation?